Bisonai/orakl/docs/v0.1/vrf.md

 This can be useful in various decentralized applications (dApps) that require randomness as a key component, such as in randomized auctions or as part of a decentralized games.

 Orakl VRF allows smart contracts to use the VRF function to generate verifiably random values, which can be used in various dApps that require randomness.
-VRF can be requested using two different payment approaches:
+Orakl VRF can be requested using two different payment approaches:

 * [Prepayment](#prepayment-recommended)
 * [Direct Payment](#direct-payment)